opstree/OT-Microservices/README.md

 ## Endpoints

-The available endpoints for this application are:-
+The available endpoints for this application are:---

 | **ENDPOINT**                 | **REQUEST TYPE** | **DESCRIPTION**                                                                                                            |
 |------------------------------|------------------|----------------------------------------------------------------------------------------------------------------------------|